Operating Procedures

 New, Revised, and Deleted Program Proposals

-New, revised, and deleted program proposals that have been approved by the originating college committee (and when appropriate the Council for Teacher Education or the Council on General Education) are routed to the University Curriculum Committee Secretary.
+New, revised, and deleted program proposals that have been approved by the originating college committee (and when appropriate the Council for Teacher Education or the Council on General Education) are routed to the Curriculum Coordinator.

 For purposes of providing a context to understand the proposed new program or program revisions, new and revised course proposals, that are necessary to implement the new or revised program, should be submitted concurrently with the proposal for the new or revised program.
 Authors of course proposals associated with new or revised programs must be listed as authors or coauthors of the associated program proposal.
 To associate online course proposals with a program proposal, the program proposal must be started first.